HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

  -->

 #### Clause Extension
-An advance healthcare directive source form often contains additional information which may be relevant in specific sections of the document.
-When the information provides context for the other information represented in structural data entries, the [Clause extension](StructureDefinition-adi-clause-extension.html) enables the anecdotal information to be captured for machine processing.
-The clause extension can be used on the Composition, on each Section, and in the Consent Resource.
+Advance healthcare directive source form documents often contain contextual information in the various sections of the document.
+Contextual information may be relevant to preserve the meaning of information represented in structured data entries associated with a section.
+To enable representation of contextual information and make it more processable, this guide has defined a [clause extension](StructureDefinition-adi-clause-extension.html).
+The clause extension can be used to represent various types of contextually relevant information in any Composition section and within the context of a Consent Resource.
+Information that is not contextually relevant does not get represented using the clause extension.
+That information remains accessible as part of the source form.

-Examples of clauses include: statements made by a document creator or their witness as well as administrative information associated with an advance healthcare directive.
+Examples of clauses include: statements made by a document author or their witness as well as administrative information associated with an advance healthcare directive.